Do young people with parental alcohol problems have different drinking patterns? That’s compared to those without parental alcohol problems.

-The researchers reported that young people with perceived parental alcohol problems have an earlier age of intoxication.
-They also binge drink more frequently.
-And finally, they drink higher quantities per week than young people without perceived parental alcohol problems.
+The researchers found that young people with perceived parental alcohol problems have an earlier age of intoxication.
+They also so-called binge drink more often.
+And they drink higher quantities per week.
+That’s compared to young people without perceived parental alcohol problems.

-Brouwer, T. Parents with Substance Use Disorders and Child Protection Issues.
-Hauppauge, NY: Nova, 2011.
+- Brouwer, T. Parents with Substance Use Disorders.

-Higgins, P. and Zawacki, G. Up and Down the Mountain.
-Helping Children Cope with Parental Alcoholism.
-Juv fiction.
-Liberty Corner, NJ: Small Horizons, 1995.
+- Higgins, P. and Zawacki, G. Helping Children Cope with Parental Alcoholism.
+(Juv fict)

-Hunkins, L. Just One Step.
+- Hunkins, L. Just One Step.
 A Drama about Children Who Live with Parental Alcoholism.
-NY: Plays for Living, 1987.

-McMahon, R. and DeV Peters, R. The Effects of Parental Dysfunction on Children.
-NY: Kluwer/Plenum, 2002.
+- McMahon, R. and DeV Peters, R. The Effects of Parental Dysfunction on Children.

-Miller, L., et al. The Images Within.
-A Child’s View of Parental Alcoholism.
+- Miller, L., et al. A Child’s View of Parental Alcoholism.

-Porterfield, K. Coping with an Alcoholic Parent.
-Juv read, NY: Rosen, 1990.
+- Porterfield, K. Coping with an Alcoholic Parent.
+(Juv)

-Renetzky, A., et al. Coping with a Parent Who Drinks or Abuses Drugs.
-Santa Monica, Ready Ref, 1992.
+- Renetzky, A., et al. Coping with a Parent Who Drinks or Abuses Drugs.

-Velleman, R. and Orford, J. Risk and Resilience.
-Adults Who were the Children of Problem Drinkers.
-Amsterdam: Harwood, 1999.
+- Velleman, R. and Orford, J. Adults Who were the Children of Problem Drinkers.